 These group annuity contracts and many of our other products are administered by MetLife under the Transition Services Agreement, and we depend on MetLife for the information and assistance in modifying administrative practices and procedures.
 We also depend on MetLife for information and assistance in reviewing administrative practices and procedures and reserves with respect to other products it administers for us.
 From time to time, MetLife has brought to our attention practices, procedures and reserves with respect to other products that require further review.
 While we do not believe, based on the information made available to us to date by MetLife, that any of the matters MetLife has brought to our attention will require material modifications to reserves or have a material effect on our financial condition or results of operations, we are reliant upon MetLife to provide further information and assistance with respect to those products.
-There can also be no assurance that such matters will not require material modifications to reserves or have a material effect on our financial condition or results of operations and assistance.
+There can also be no assurance that such matters will not require material modifications to reserves or have a material effect on our financial effect on our financial condition or results of operations, we are reliant upon MetLife to provide further information and assistance with respect to those products.
+There can also be no assurance that such matters will not require material modifications to reserves or have a material effect on our financial effect on our financial condition or results of operations in the future, or that MetLife will provide further information and assistance.